habitat-sh/habitat/www/source/docs/run-packages-security.html.md

 ### Using a Ring Key When Applying Configuration Changes

-Users utilizing `hab config apply` or `hab file upload` will also need to supply the name of the ring key with the `-r` argument, or supervisors will reject this communication.
+Users utilizing `hab config apply` or `hab file upload` will also need to supply the name of the ring key with the `-r` or `--ring` parameter, or supervisors will reject this communication.

 ## Service Group Encryption

 Supervisors in a service group can be configured to require key-based authorization prior to allowing configuration changes.
 In this scenario, the supervisor in a named service group starts up with a key for that group bound to an _organization_.
 This allows for multiple service groups with the same name in different organizations.

-As explained in the [security overview](...), this process also requires the generation of a user key for every user making configuration updates to the supervisor netowrk.
+As explained in the [security overview](...), this process also requires the generation of a user key for every user making configuration updates to the supervisor network.

 ### Generating Service Group Keys